 It's amazing to be surrounded by weavers, and I was especially happy to find that there is backstrap weaving going on here.
-Keo, shown here, and her sister Mone have come from the south of Laos to work at Ock Pop Tok
+Keo, shown here, and her sister Mone have come from the south of Laos to work at Ock Pop Tok.

 There is another beautiful weaving, which has been used to cover a chair.
 (Photographed outside my room because the room is dark.)